klust/SupercomputersForStarters/docs/C02_Processors/C02_S05_Vectorisation.md

 the floating point registers in those processors for storing integer vectors so codes could not combine floating point instructions and integer vector instructions.
 Just a few years later, in 1999, Intel launched the SSE instruction set which used separate 128-bit registers.
-ORiginally they were only meant for single precision floating point numbers (so 4 elements in a vector), and they became available in the Pentium III processor which was actually an evolution of the Pentium Pro and not of the original Pentium.
+Originally they were only meant for single precision floating point numbers (so 4 elements in a vector), and they became available in the Pentium III processor which was actually an evolution of the Pentium Pro and not of the original Pentium.
 The instruction set was extended several times with SSE adding